-The Daily Mail series of articles are written by and excerpted from a book written by a prominent physician and well-known weight loss author, Dr. Michael Mosbey.
+The Daily Mail series of articles is written by and excerpted from a book written by a prominent physician and well-known weight loss author, Dr. Michael Mosbey.
 Let’s take a closer look at what this weight loss program looks like, compared to mine.

-The Wicked Witch & the Good Doctor
+The Bad Blogger vs. the Good Doctor

 You need to change the way you think about food and the way you deal with setbacks.
 There are always going to be stressful days when things are going badly and you reach for a large tub of ice cream.
 If you give in (and most of us will at some point), then try not to despair or give up hope.
 Don’t just ridicule yourself for being a failure and decide that you might as well give up; rather, realize you’re only human.